Two Dead After Indiana Shooting

 GOSHEN, Ind.
 (AP) _ A man opened fire Thursday at the simulated-wood factory where he worked, killing a co-worker and wounding several others before committing suicide, authorities said.

-State Police officials said one person was slain inside Nu-Wood Decorative Millwork factory.
-A SWAT team later found the gunman with an apparently self-inflicted gunshot wound.
+One person was slain inside the Nu-Wood Decorative Millwork plant and a SWAT team later found the gunman with an apparently self-inflicted gunshot wound.
+A gun was near his body.

-``He was dead when they found him,″ Sheriff’s Capt.
+``He was dead when they found him,″ Elkhart County Sheriff’s Capt.
 Julie Dijkstra said.

 Workers told authorities an automatic weapon was used and some injuries appeared to be shotgun wounds.

-Police and SWAT teams surrounded the factory and cordoned off the area.
-Twelve nearby plants were evacuated, and at least a dozen ambulances lined up near the complex in an industrial park on the edge of town.
+Alerted by a 911 call from another business nearby, police and SWAT teams surrounded the factory and cordoned off the industrial park on the edge of town.
+Twelve nearby plants were evacuated, and more than a dozen ambulances lined up near the complex.

-``The place is smothered in cops,″ said Chris Barouska, a parts manager at a neighboring Ingersoll-Rand factory. ``Completely surrounded.″
+``The place is smothered in cops,″ Chris Barouska, a parts manager at a neighboring Ingersoll-Rand factory, said as authorities scrambled to find the gunman. ``Completely surrounded.″

-By late afternoon, people could be seen leaving the building with their hands on their heads and rescue crews removed people on stretchers.
+By late afternoon, people were leaving the building with their hands on their heads and rescue crews removed people on stretchers.

-Herb Stein, a Nu-Wood manufacturer’s representative who works out of his home in Dayton, Ohio, said there were more than 60 employees at the factory.
+Herb Stein, a Nu-Wood manufacturer’s representative who works out of his home in Akron, Ohio, said it was not a typical factory.

 Randy Zelman, who sells Nu-Wood products to wholesalers that supply builders and developers, said he heard about the shooting as he drove home to Columbus, Ohio.